 Credit risk is the risk that counterparty will not meet its obligations under a financial instrument or customer contract, leading to a financial loss.
 The Group is exposed to credit risk from its operating activities (primarily trade receivables) and from its financing activities, including deposits with banks and financial institutions, foreign exchange transactions and other financial instruments.

-Following the crisis in Russia, and devaluation of the Russian Rouble compared to the US Dollar, as described in Note 1b, the Company is in negotiation with its customers, allowing specific reductions for limited periods, in order that customers should be able to pay their rental fees.
+Following the crisis in Russia, and devaluation of the Russian Rubble in compare to the US dollar, as described in Note 1b, the Company is negotiate with its customer and allow specific reduces for limited periods, in order to allow its customer to be able pay their rental fees.